Collated Stories of Life Changing Places To Visit In South America as Told by Well-Travelled Travel Bloggers From Around The World.

 My main reason for travelling to Peru was of course so that I could visit one of the ancient Seven Wonders – Machu Picchu.
 Having fought the altitude sickness, weighing up the huge costs involved, and the tiresome trek to get there, I can honestly say it was one of the most amazing experiences of my travels.
 For what stands before you are simply quite an ‘awe and wonder’ moment.
 There are not many things that leave footprints upon one’s heart, but Machu Picchu for me was for sure one of them.
 Try to look past the hordes of tourists when you’re watching the sun rise or set.
 Just be sure to take in every last bit of this lost city of the Incas.

-FAVOURITE PLACE TO VISIT IN SOUTH AMERICA #2
+LIFE CHANGING PLACES TO VISIT IN SOUTH AMERICA #2

 Rio de Janeiro, Brazil.